 Digital Learning and Computer Science

-In addition to iPad use throughout the school, we teach Digital Learning as a discrete subject in our First to Third Forms, and as an optional Computer Science GCSE for our Fourth and Fifth Forms.
+As well as incorporating the use of technology across the school, Digital Learning is taught as a discrete subject in our First to Third forms in addition to an optional Computer Science GCSE for our Fourth and Fifth forms.

 Departmental Staff